- About Extension

 - Statewide Locations

 The Curry County Extension Office provides training and opportunities for the general public in home horticulture and backyard gardening.
 The Master Gardener program gives people a chance not only to learn but to share what they have learned with their community.
+View our recentlly expanded plant list in the newly updated "Mother's Day Plant sale plant list".

 - OSU Master Gardener Home Page